-The Fiji House sits on 10 acres of pristine land in South College Station.
-The property consists of a 4 bedroom house, a large back patio, a large multi-purpose facility used for chapter meetings and social gatherings, and a fully lighted basketball court.
+The FIJI House sits on 10 acres of pristine land in South College Station.
+The property consists of a 9,000 square foot Lodge used for social events, 5,000 square foot facility used for chapter meetings and building projects, and a fully lighted basketball court.

-The Currie Barn is a 2000 square foot room where our chapter holds parties and events.
-Complete with a stage for live bands, and a state of the art speaker system the barn is fully equipped to entertain any event.
+The Currie Barn is a 5,000 square foot multi purpose facility where our chapter conducts Fraternity meetings.
 The barn is named after the Currie Family, who generously helped with the financing and planning of the facility.

-The West Chapter Room sits in the back of the facility, and in named in honor of Aggie Fiji founding father, Randy West.
+The Randy West Chapter Room sits in the back of the Currie Barn, and is named in honor of Aggie FIJI founding father, Randy West.
 Over the course of the chapter's 30 year history, Mr. West has worked hard to ensure that the chapter he started would not only endure, but continue to grow and prosper.
-Mr. West was also a driving force in the organization and financing of the new facility.
+Mr. West was also a driving force in the organization and financing of the Currie Barn.

-The Lupe Reed Memorial Basketball Court runs parallel to the main house; the court carries the name of a lifelong friend and supporter of the Alpha Mu Chapter.
-The court was generously donated by the parents of the Alpha Mu Chapter.
+The Lupe Reed Memorial Basketball Court runs parallel to the Ballinger Lodge; the court carries the name of a lifelong friend and supporter of the Alpha Mu chapter.
+The court was generously donated by the parents of the Alpha Mu chapter.